CBA 1 Information & Guide

 Are there any other important things that I should know?

-- “Multiple approaches can be taken to displaying and describing data…”
+“Multiple approaches can be taken to build a solution…”

-- “If a typed or hand-written report is the format of their choice, the total length of a written report would typically be in the 650-800 words range (excluding reference list and research notes), but this should not be regarded as a rigid requirement.”
+“If a typed or hand-written report is the format of their choice, the total length of the report would typically be in the 400-600 words range (excluding tables, graphs, reference list and research records), but this should not be regarded as a rigid requirement.”